gini/devpi/README.md

 # devpi
 Gini's take on a Docker image for devpi that follows best practices.
+Follows upstream from devpi and rebuilds regularly to mitigate security issues.